Besides these 13 varieties, three exclusive varieties of Indian specialty coffees have made their mark in international markets.

 The second specialty coffee variant of note from India is Mysore Nuggets.
-These coffees are produced from washed Arabica beans from plantations in Chikamagalur, Coorg, Biligiris, Shevaroys and Bababudangiris.
-These beans are bluish-green in colour, of large and uniform size and have a very clean and polished appearance.
-The coffee from these beans has a very strong aroma, medium to good body and a fine flavour with nuances of spice.
+These coffees are produced from washed Arabica beans from plantations in Chikamagalur, Coorg, Biligiris, Shevaroys, and Bababudangiris.
+These beans are bluish-green in color, of large and uniform size, and have a very clean and polished appearance.
+The coffee from these beans has a very strong aroma, medium to the good body, and a fine flavor with nuances of spice.

 Robusta Kaapi Royale

-Robusta Kaapi Royale is prepared from Robusta Parchment AG that grows in Coorg, Wayanaad, Chikmagalur and Travancore.
-The beans have a grey to bluish-grey colour and are pointed at the edges.
-The coffee from these beans is identified with a full body coupled with a soft, smooth and mellow flavour.
+Robusta Kaapi Royale is prepared from Robusta Parchment AG that grows in Coorg, Wayanad, Chikmagalur, and Travancore.
+The beans have a grey to bluish-grey color and are pointed at the edges.
+The coffee from these beans is identified with a full-body coupled with a soft, smooth, and mellow flavor.